openstack/nova/doc/source/runnova/managing.instance.types.rst

 What are Instance Types or Flavors ?
 ------------------------------------

-Instance types are the container descriptions (meta-data) about instances.
-In layman terms, this is the size of the instance (vCPUs, RAM, etc.) that you will be launching.
-In the EC2 API, these are called by names such as "m1.large" or "m1.tiny", while the OpenStack API terms these "flavors" with names like ""
+Instance types describe the compute, memory and storage capacity of nova computing instances.
+In layman terms, this is the size (in terms of vCPUs, RAM, etc.) of the virtual server that you will be launching.
+In the EC2 API, these are called by names such as "m1.large" or "m1.tiny", while the OpenStack API terms these "flavors" with names like "512 MB Server".

-Flavors are simply the name for instance types used in the OpenStack API.
-In nova, these are equivalent terms, so when you create an instance type you are also creating a flavor.
-For the rest of this document, I will refer to these as instance types.
+In Nova, "flavor" and "instance type" are equivalent terms.
+When you create an EC2 instance type, you are also creating a OpenStack API flavor.
+To reduce repetition, for the rest of this document I will refer to these as instance types.

+Instance types can be in either the active or inactive state:
+  * Active instance types are available to be used for launching instances
+  * Inactive instance types are not available for launching instances

 In the current (Cactus) version of nova, instance types can only be created by the nova administrator through the nova-manage command.
 Future versions of nova (in concert with the OpenStack API or EC2 API), may expose this functionality directly to users.